sankhya007/research_paper_hunter/README.md

 ## License

-Licensed under the MIT License
+This project is licensed under the MIT License.